 For example, many of my success story emails come from people who used my two primary frameworks early in their case interview prep process and ended up modifying the framework to be more intuitive to how they think.

-So my framework was the starting point, and they evolved the framework based on their own experiences.
-By the way, this is an important step in case interview mastery -- knowing something so well you are able to see its limitations (or at least its limitations given your tendencies).
+My framework was the starting point, and they evolved the framework based on their own experiences.
+By the way, this is an important step in case interview mastery — knowing something so well you are able to see its limitations (or at least its limitations given your tendencies).

 (The opposite, which drives interviewers absolutely crazy, is when a candidate is using a framework because they were told to use it… they don’t know what they are doing, and because of their superficial knowledge of the topic, they are not able to recognize when a particular framework has reached the limits of its usefulness in a particular case.)